The 3 Levels of SEO Strategy: From Beginner Hustle to Advanced Ecosystem

 At this level, you're no longer just collecting links; you're building a fortress of interconnected content.

-Level 3: The Ecosystem Builder (The Advanced Strategy)
+Level 3: The Ecosystem Builder (The Advanced SEO Strategist)

 At the highest level, your perspective shifts entirely.
 You stop thinking about individual pages and links and start thinking about the entire content ecosystem.
-You're not just playing the SEO game; you're designing the board.
+This is the essence of advanced SEO, where you design the board, not just play the game.

 Your primary question is no longer, "How can I get a link?"
 It becomes, "How can I create something so valuable that people want to link to it?"